PrefixMemory-Tuning: Modernizing Prefix-Tuning by Decoupling the Prefix from Attention: PrefixMemory-Tuning: Method and Framework

-\textbf{Choice of feature map.} Regarding the choice of $\phi$ there are several viable options which represent a tradeoff between expressivity and cost.
+Regarding the choice of $\phi$ there are many options which represent a tradeoff between expressivity and cost.
+The choice of $\phi$ is crucial for the performance of this method.
 A few from existing literature include $\phi(x) = \mathrm{elu}(x)$ \citep{katharopoulos2020transformers} and $\phi_{W}(x) = \mathrm{ReLU}(Wx+b)$ \citep{mercat2024linearizing}.
-In this study, as a proof of concept, we conduct all experiments with $\phi(x) = \mathrm{elu}(x)$.
-This is because it is the easiest to implement and offers a good proof of concept regarding the viability of our approach.
-Other choices may offer more expressiveness and better performance but would require significantly more detailed tuning so we leave it to future work.
-Further details on construction of the \method modules are offered in the appendix.
+In this study, as a proof of concept, we conduct experiments with $\phi(x) = \mathrm{elu}(x)$ and $\phi(x) = \mathrm{gelu}(x)$ due to ease of implementation.
+Experiments found in table \ref{tab:activation_ablation} show that the choice of representation function, even between $\mathrm{elu}$ and $\mathrm{gelu}$ has a meaningful impact on performance.
+Other choices may offer more expressiveness and better performance, but would require significantly more detailed tuning and are left to future work.

-\begin{remark}[Expressiveness] By choosing $\phi_{W}(x) = \mathrm{ReLU}(Wx+b)$, the term $\phi_{W}(q_{i})M$ becomes effectively a single-layer MLP.
-Depending on future choices for $\phi(\cdot)$, Prefix-Tuning+ has the ability to be extremely expressive, matching methods such as full fine-tuning and LoRA. \end{remark}
+\begin{remark}[Trainable feature maps] By choosing $\phi_{W}(x) = \mathrm{ReLU}(Wx+b)$, the term $\phi_{W}(q_{i})M$ becomes effectively a single-layer MLP.
+Depending on future choices for $\phi(\cdot)$, \method has the ability to be extremely expressive.
+As a universal approximator used alongside standard attention, this component intuitively has the potential to capture parameter updates and contextual information.
+Prior work \citep{chen2024exact} has shown that LoRA and SFT alone, when limited to parameter updates, is insufficient for capturing context information.

+However, as \method is designed for parameter-efficient fine-tuning, our initial goal was to avoid introducing many learnable parameters.
+Furthermore, exploring issues like MLP initialization and training stability is a significant undertaking and is left for future research. \end{remark}